Software-Design-Club/supermarket-pricing-kata/Supermarket Pricing Requirements.md

 ## Supermarket Pricing Requirements

 ###  Simple Pricing
-- A can of beans cost $0.50
+- [x] A can of beans cost $0.50
-- Dry Beans are $1.99 a pound
+- [x] Dry Beans are $1.99 a pound

 #### Question
 How does UnitOfSale evolves?
 How does the concrete implementation evolve.

 ### Fractional Pricing
-- Item is $X a weight unit
-- fractional unit is $X/fraction
+- [x] Dry breans are 1.99 a pound/ 8oz of dry breans - 1.00
+- [x] Cans can only be sold in positive intergers
+- [x] Pounds can be sold in fractions

 ### Quantity Discount